Market Intelligence

 ## Pull competitor mentions from Slack over the last 90 days, research each company,

-## compare them against Barndoor.ai, and generate a security/platform battle card.
+## compare them against a reference company, and generate a security/platform battle card.

 requiredTools: